 The plan is a really basic one, that hopefully even I can manage to adhere to.
 It’s so simple, based on just two runs per week; one long run and one interval session.
+It’s suitable for complete beginners, those coming back to running or those who are used to other activities / sports such as cycling or weight training.

 The Long Runs For Your 10km Training